AmrutaBhuskute06/Google-Analytics-Live-Campaign--Walt-s-Cycle-CA/README.md

   - Service

 #####
--Offers internet sales for certain products.
+- Offers internet sales for certain products
--Does not offer delivery
+- Does not offer delivery
--Typical Customer Location: 30 Miles in and around store location
+- Typical Customer Location: 30 Miles in and around store location

 ## Advertising Goals
  The Advertising Goals for Walt’s was two folds: